9.3 Recovery of overpayments

 The CRA RSO Program intercepts personal income tax refunds on behalf of the province and applies them against outstanding debts that the province has been unable to collect.

-The CRA RSO Program only applies to those delivery agents whose overpayment debts have been formally declared by the Director of Ontario Works to be debt due to the Crown.
-The following municipalities are eligible to participate in the CRA Refund Set-off Program:
+The CRA RSO Program only applies to provincial Crown debt.
+This means that it only applies to those delivery partners whose overpayment debts have been formally deemed or declared by the Director of Ontario Works to be debt due to the Crown.

-Overpayments that have not been formally declared by the Director to be debts due to the Crown in right of Ontario are not eligible for the CRA RSO Program.
+Overpayments that have not been formally deemed or declared by the Director to be debts due to the Crown in right of Ontario are not eligible for the CRA RSO Program.

 Note: The following overpayments are ineligible for referral to the CRA RSO Program and may be recommended for write off where the case is inactive (for more information, please see the Administrative write-off process section):